GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/2_SPAdes.md

 - ```-o [file]``` is the output directory.
 We named it "spades"

 #### Other things to note
 SPAdes will use multiple values for k-mer size and combine the resultant graphs.
 These sizes are automatically selected using maximum read length but can also be set using the flag ```-k <int,int,...>```.
-For our data, because this maximum read length is 150, the default k-mer values are set to 21, 33, 55 and 77.
+For our data, because the maximum read length is 150bp, the default k-mer values are set to 21, 33, 55 and 77.

 ### Understanding the SPAdes Output
 SPAdes creates its own directory "spades" in your current directory.
 There are many outputs that are created and we have listed them below